lbastigk/Nebulite/doc/Glossary.md

 ### JSON
 A custom wrapper around rapidjson for faster variable access.
 Used for arbitrary variable storing and retrieval in Nebulite Domains.
+Allows users to get a stable pointer to a numeric value (type double) for even faster access and modification.

 -----------------
 ### JsonScope